Travel Advice #2: What To Take

 • Go Mid-tech

-Just like flashing fancy jewelry, your high-tech gadgets can make you target for theft while traveling in poorer countries.
-To reduce your chance of being fleeced by a pickpocket, I recommend taking two (2) older iPhone 5s; the smaller phone is less of a target and just in case it gets stolen or broken you have a back-up phone ready to go.
+Like flashy gold jewelry, your high-tech gadgets can make you a target for theft while traveling abroad.
+I recommend taking two (2) older iPhone 5s; the smaller size is less of a target for pickpockets, and if stolen or broken, you have a backup ready to go.

 • Limit Usage

-Don’t be overly dependant on technology, as it can disconnect you from the adventure.
-Instead of staring at a digital map – embrace the unknown; try using your intuition to find your way or ask locals for directions.
-It’s great to plan your route and take pictures, but do not miss out on the actual travel experience because you are glued to your screen.
+If you are overly reliant on technology, it can disconnect you from the adventure.
+Instead of staring at a digital map on your phone, try using your intuition to find your way, a compass on your watchband, or politely ask the locals for directions.

 • Smartphones

-In the modern age, traveling with a smartphone is great for navigating foreign cities, translating languages, taking photos, calculating currency exchanges, doing research about your next destination, connecting by social media, and so much more.
+Traveling with a smartphone is great for navigating foreign cities, translating languages, taking photos, calculating currency exchanges, researching destinations, and connecting by social media, but do not miss out on the actual travel experience because you are glued to your screen.

 • WiFi vs 4G